wilfcs/LiveCodeX/README.md

 ## Contact

-For any inquiries or further information, please contact our team at [mishrahimanshu070@gmail.com](mailto:mishrahimanshu070@gmail.com).
+For any inquiries or further information, please contact me at [mishrahimanshu070@gmail.com](mailto:mishrahimanshu070@gmail.com).

 Enjoy using LiveCodeX IDE with its collaborative coding and customization features!